amylour/BakeStock/README.md

 4. In the Deploy tab, click on the 'Settings', reach the 'Config Vars' section and click on 'Reveal Config Vars'.
 Here you will enter KEY:VALUE pairs for the app to run successfully.
 In KEY enter `CREDS`, in VALUE, paste in the text content of your `CREDS.json` file.
 Select 'Add'.
 5. Repeat this process with a KEY:VALUE pair of `PORT` and `8000`.
 6. In the Settings tab, in the 'Buildpack' section, click 'Add Buildpack', located near the bottom, right of the refreshed screen.
-One at a time, choose the 'Python' pack, save changes, then choose the 'NodeJS' buildpack and save changes. **NB: thePython buildpack _must_ be above the NodeJS buildpack.**
+One at a time, choose the 'Python' pack, save changes, then choose the 'NodeJS' buildpack and save changes. **NB: the Python buildpack _must_ be above the NodeJS buildpack.**

 <details>
 <summary>Choose Buildpacks</summary>